 I grilled eggplant slices, and they looked perfect when they were beautifully browned and pulled off the grill.
 I then nestled my wok right onto the coals, quickly sauteed some garlic, ginger, scallions, and chiles, and tossed in the eggplant and sauce, letting it cook until thickened.
 It looked so mouthwatering, and I eagerly took a first taste.
 It had a deep ginger flavor that I love, along with the type of sauce that makes good Chinese food.
 But something was not right--the texture of the eggplant.
 In contrast to the creamy eggplant texture I do enjoy, these were a bit too mushy for my palate.

 That said, I had a true eggplant lover on hand when I made this, and she found these delicious.
 So for someone without my hangups, this is an excellent recipe.

-- 1 to 3 jalapeno or serrano chilies, minced
+1 to 3 jalapeño or serrano chiles, minced

 In a small bowl, stir together the soy sauce, rice wine, rice vinegar, honey, and cornstarch.
 Set aside.

 Light one chimney full of charcoal.When all the charcoal is lit and covered with gray ash, pour out and spread coals out evenly.
 Alternatively, set all the burners of a gas grill to high heat.
 Set cooking grate in place, cover grill, and allow to preheat for 5 minutes.Clean and oil the grilling grate.
 Bush the eggplant slices with the sesame oil and grill over medium heat until they have softened and the purple color is gone, turning half-way through.
 Remove to a plate.